I’ll tell you a secret.

 A 1999 study tested two ointment (A and B) on 15 patients who had undergone skin cancer removal surgery.
 A was Aquaphor (a common emollient) while B was Aquaphor mixed with vitamin E. The patients were told to use ointment A on some of their scars and ointment B on the rest of their scars twice a day.

 The results?
-“In 90% of the cases in this study,”, concluded the scientists, “topical vitamin E either had no effect on, or actually worsened, the cosmetic appearance of scars.
-Of the patients studied, 33% developed a contact dermatitis to the vitamin E. Therefore we conclude that use of topical vitamin E on surgical wounds should be discouraged.”
+“In 90% of the cases in this study, topical vitamin E either had no effect on, or actually worsened, the cosmetic appearance of scars.”

 The Bottom Line

 Vitamin E is a wonderful antioxidant that can help prevent the signs of aging, but it doesn’t do anything for scars.
-Instead, use topical silicone gels and sheeting.
+You’re better off trying topical silicone gels and sheeting.
 I know that a lot of people dislike silicones, but it’s the only topical treatment that works for raised scars.